jpwhalley/GMS_Stats_Course/2_Statistical_Modelling/1_Introduction/notes/computing_pvalues.md

 ## What does this mean?

 The P-value is a statement of how unlikely an observed effect of the magnitude of β̂ would be, if the null model β = 0 were true.
-Of course, that model is never literally true, and
+Of course, that model is never literally true, but in some situations it does make sense to think of effects that way.

+One such case might be Genome-wide association studies of some traits, in which most of the genome is not associated with the trait but a few genetic variants across the genome have substantial effects.
+(Severe malaria seems to be one example of a trait like this and there are arguments that this picture is pervasive.)
+However, what we'd really like to do, if we could, is to model the full spectrum of effect sizes.

 ## Other ways to compute a p-value